The 2025 California Whitewater Rafting Season Update

 Middle Fork American

 Rafting on the Middle Fork began on Memorial Day weekend with scheduled normal flows starting on Saturday, May 24.
 Rafters benefited from reliable releases six days a week (no Mondays) through Labor Day, September 1.
-After Labor Day, river trips will be available every day except Monday and Thursday through the end of September.
-This year’s long season provides a great opportunity for our wonderful overnight river trips through Middle Fork’s wilderness canyon.
+After Labor Day, river trips were available every day except Monday and Thursday through the end of September.

 Merced River